 Some people selling the tours are very in your face, bossy or really don’t give a damn about the tourists as long as they make money for the day.
 I’ve seen people herded off like cows.
 We are all humans yet we treat each other poorly.
 I’m proud of who I work with because they are wonderful people who actually care about others and not try to rip people off.

 It’s not always what it seems

-Something I see all the time is a 10 in 1 tour for example.
+Something I see all the time is a 10 in 1 day tour in Costa Rica for example.
 Some companies actually make 10 stops others make excuses and try to confuse you into thinking you made 10 stops.
 Yes, I have personally heard this from others.
 If you dare to complain it’s usually “no entiendo” or “pura vida”.
 Meaning in English everything is good I don’t understand.
 Then the driver or company will make excuses.

 Did you know anyone can make a business card, a website or get fake id?
 What I am saying is stay cautious, be alert and ask questions.
 Don’t just get in someone’s vehicles because the tour is cheaper.
 Ask to see the registration or insurance.
 Look at the person selling the tour.
 Do they have a legal badge?
 Is there a number?
 Is it up-to-date or expired?

 I also hear many people promised to be taken to the rainforest.
 I know they are not going there.
 Do you?
 The rainforest is many hours away so you need to leave early in the morning or when the ship arrives.
 This will also cost more for a tour.